Convert your website to an app, design custom screens, engage users, and track insights — all with Twinr.

 Home » Blogs » How to Convert Your Shipturtle Marketplace Into Native Mobile Apps

-By Gaurav Parvadiya | Last Updated On December 19th, 2025
+By Gaurav Parvadiya | Last Updated On January 4th, 2026

 The platform does the heavy-lifting backend work.
 Everything from vendor onboarding, catalog importation, order split, commission calculations, shipment integrations, and automated payout takes place.
 It covers B2B, B2C, and C2C models which include products, rentals, bookings, and services.

-The shipment integrations does work; however, it does lack in mobile access.
+The shipment integrations do work; however, it does lack in mobile access.
 Your vendors have access to cloud-based dashboards, and yes, to mobile access.
 But your buyers?
 They’re shopping on phones – mobile browsers.
 They’re checking orders on mobile web interfaces that are poorly optimized.

 Apps are a game-changer:

-Shipturtle has been rated 4.9 out of 5 stars with 125+ reviews and is the 1 leading multivendor marketplace app on shopify.
+Shipturtle has been rated 4.9 out of 5 stars with 125+ reviews and is the 1 leading multivendor marketplace app on Shopify.
 It turns standalone Shopify stores into fully functioning marketplaces where they can have multiple sellers list products, process orders, and get paid.

-Multivendor marketplaces have two audiences, the buyers and the vendors.
+Multivendor marketplaces have two audiences: The buyers and the vendors.
 Both audiences are able to leverage and benefit from the implementations of mobile native applications.

 According to the Digital Commerce 360 report, the average open rate for emails is 20% while mobile push notifications are opened at 90% and higher.
 It is easy to see the advantage for a marketplace: